 In the early implementation years of MHSA, through a robust stakeholder process, it was decided to focus all resources of this component to fund eClinical Care, an integrated business and clinical information system (electronic health record) as well as ongoing technical support.
 The system continues to be improved and expanded in order to help BHRS better serve the clients and families of the San Mateo County behavioral health stakeholder community.
 Until recently, there had been no allocated funding to ongoing CFTN needs.
 The One -Time Plan presented in the Fiscal Summary section of this MHSA Three-Year Plan includes CFTN priorities to renovate County-owned facilities and acquire property.

-Client Devices provide technology supports (devices and data plans), for clients and family members of clients that would benefit from telehealth and/or other behavioral health services but do not have the resources to purchase the technology needed and accessories (hotspots, headphones, screen protectors, styluses, etc.) that support clients' use of the technology for behavioral health supports.
-The digital divide experienced by clients was impacted by both the lack of technology devices and the knowledge on how to use the technology.
+Client Devices provide technology supports (devices and data plans), for clients and family members of clients that would benefit from telehealth and/or other behavioral health services but do not have the resources to purchase the technology needed and accessories (hotspots, headphones, screen protectors, styluses, etc.) that support clients' use of the technology.
+The digital divide experienced by clients was exacerbated by the lack of knowledge on how to use technology.
 BHRS also offers basic technology supports for clients via a virtual and over-the-phone IT Ticket System and digital literacy training for peer staff through a contract with Painted Brain, a peer run organization with technology expertise.

 Client Device Applications (Apps) support client wellness and treatment goals and have been piloted successfully through the Help@Hand Innovation project and the BHRS Alcohol and Other Drug (AOD) unit to support those with opioid and/or substance addiction.
-AOD piloted Pear Therapeutics, the first FDA approved "Prescription Digital Therapeutic" (PDT) app for smart phones, substance use providers and addiction medicine specialists prescribed the app to client.
+AOD piloted Pear Therapeutics, the first FDA approved "Prescription Digital Therapeutic" (PDT) app for smart phones, substance use providers and addiction medicine specialists prescribed the app to clients.
 PDT recently closed down operations and the AOD team is looking to find a replacement.
-With support from county clinicians and peer staff, a total of 31 of San Mateo County's adult, older adult and transition-age youth clients tested Wysa app and shared their positive experience with the app.
-Wysa will be implemented more broadly with behavioral health clients.
+Additionally, with support from county clinicians and peer staff, a total of 31 of San Mateo County's adult, older adult and transition-age youth clients tested Wysa app and shared their positive experiences.
+Wysa will be implemented broadly with behavioral health clients.